nonvisual/nonvisual.github.io/_posts/2020-11-26-budget-data-visualization.md

 ```python
 fig.write_html("expense_month_type.html")
 ```
-and include resulting html snippet on your webpage
+and include resulting html snippet on your webpage (examples of such embeddings are above).

+## Code
+This code can be found in [repository](https://github.com/nonvisual/budget_optimization)

 ## The whole series of posts
 1. [Budget optimization intro](/2020/11/22/budget-optimization-intro)